 Rob Pickels 28:09

-The next one is it’s a big one.
-I don’t even want to list the 22 different authors that are on this.
-But the title is nice and short.
-Lucia
+The next one is – it’s a big one, I don’t even want to list the 22 different authors that are on this – but the title is nice and short.

 Trevor Connor 28:17

-was big name and Exercise Physiology, and he is one of the authors.
+Lucia was big name in exercise physiology and he is one of the authors.

 Rob Pickels 28:21

-So this is extra kins in Health Resilience and disease.
-And Trevor, this is this is your baby.
-I think, Trevor, I think you might need to explain this to me a little bit.
+So this is “Exerkines in Health, Resilience and Disease” – and Trevor, this is, this is your baby, I think, Trevor – I think you might need to explain this to me a little bit.
 I think I missed the point.
-So I

 Trevor Connor 28:34

-love the fact that I pick this one rubs like why?
-Read it.
-The first thing you said to me after you read it was why?
+So I love the fact that I pick this one and Rob’s like “why”?
+He read it and the first thing you said to me after you read it was “why”?

-I tried to I tried to talk to her out of doing this research.
-But I like I say sometimes and this is what’s important, right?
-Sometimes research just doesn’t speak to you and it speaks to somebody else.
-So it doesn’t mean it’s not valid.
-And what I want to do, Trevor is I want to hear your interpretation from this because I do truly think that I missed the point of this research paper
+I tried to – I tried to talk Trevor out of doing this research but I – like I say, sometimes – and this is what’s important, right – sometimes research just doesn’t speak to you and it speaks to somebody else.
+It doesn’t mean it’s not valid and what I want to do, Trevor, is I want to hear your interpretation from this because I do truly think that I missed the point of this research paper.

 Trevor Connor 29:04

-well, so good.
-I have an immunology background.
-So I saw this one I was really excited about it.
-I just read through the whole thing and they’re bringing up all these cytokines that I’ve spent years studying and their impact and just went out that’s cool.
-So to me this was a really fun study I will say if you have that immunology background, if you know what the various cytokines are and chemokine czar This is a great study to read your review it’s actually not a study you’re gonna find this really interesting if you don’t love terms like aisle six and dip a nektan and Apple in and all those sorts of terms and maybe move on to something else read some more percussive
+Well, so, I have an immunology background – so I saw this when I was really excited about it, I just read through the whole thing and they’re bringing up all these cytokines that I’ve spent years studying and their impact and just went “wow, that’s cool”.
+So to me this was a really fun study.
+I will say, if you have that immunology background, if you know what the various cytokines are and chemokines are, this is a great study to read – or review, it’s actually not a study – you’re gonna find this really interesting.
+If you don’t love terms like IL-6 and adioponectin and apelin and all those sorts of terms, then maybe move on to something else.
+Read some more percussive –

 Rob Pickels 29:48

-Yeah, shorts.
-Yeah, this is this is this is boring.
+Yeah, this is – this is – this is boring.
 Oh, poor Wheaton.
 Yeah.

 Trevor Connor 29:55